SubZeroPL/cs-rin-ru-enhanced-mod/README.md

 Original version created by Royalgamer06, modified by SubZeroPL.

 Original features:
-- enable or disable any of the features
+- enable or disable any of the features in script code
 - mention somebody when posting (mentioning)
 - dynamically load next pages when browsing the site (infinite_scrolling)
 - dynamically refresh the current time (dynamic_time)